Pinkster Home Joy Is An Act of Resistance About Pinkster Artists & Scholars The Senate House

 10:30 – 11:30AM - Old Dutch Church, 272 Wall St, Kingston, NY

-An inspiring Pentecost Sunday church service featuring Tricia Hersey, Founder of The Nap Ministry, historian Lavada Nahon, Pastor Robert Sweeney, Actor Aixa Kendrick, and the New York City Gospel Singers.
+An inspiring Pentecost Sunday church service featuring Tricia Hersey, Founder of The Nap Ministry, historian Lavada Nahon, Pastor Robert Sweeney, Actor Aixa Kendrick, and the New York City Gospel Choir.

 SUNDAY MAY 19, 2024